 Part II.
-Student Conduct Subject to Disciplinary Action
+Student Conduct Subject to University Action

 Preamble.
-Students are expected and required to abide by the laws of the United States, the State of Indiana, and the rules and regulations policies and procedures of IPFW.
+Students are expected and required to abide by the laws of the United States, the State of Indiana, and the policies and procedures of IPFW.
 Students are expected to exercise their freedom to learn with responsibility and to respect the general conditions that maintain such freedom.
 IPFW has developed the following general regulations concerning student conduct which safeguard the right of every individual student to exercise fully the freedom to learn without interference.
 IPFW may hold a student responsible for their behavior.
-This is inclusive of academic or personal misconduct discipline a student for committing acts of academic or personal misconduct.
+This is inclusive of academic or personal misconduct